 1. Break down before you build up

-Use planning tools like the Thinking Framework to sequence skills logically—from simple to complex.
+Use planning tools like the Thinking Framework to sequence skills logically, from simple to complex.

-2. Model everything before handing it over
+• Model everything before handing it over

 Students need to see how a process works before they can do it themselves with confidence.

-3. Plan practice with purpose
+• Plan practise with purpose

-Explicit Instruction Evidence
+• Best Explicit Instruction Resources

 1. Accelerated Learning through Explicit Strategy Instruction